Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 A data plane node is a single {{site.base_gateway}} instance.
 Data plane nodes service traffic for the control plane.

-You can deploy your data plane nodes in one of the following ways:
+You can deploy your data plane nodes in the following ways:
-* Self-managed nodes, hosted either on your own systems or in an external cloud provider
-* Fully-managed dedicated cloud gateway nodes
+* **Fully-managed**: Dedicated Cloud Gateways data plane nodes are completely managed by Kong in the cloud provider of your choice.
+You maintain control over the size and location of the gateway infrastructure, while Kong oversees the management of each instance and the entire cluster for you.
+You can use the Dedicated Cloud Gateways wizard in Gateway Manager to provision a {{site.base_gateway}} data plane node in a cloud provider.

-The Gateway Manager simplifies self-managed data plane node deployment by providing a script to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows.
+* **Self-managed**: The data plane nodes are hosted either on your own systems or in  an external cloud provider.
+You can use the script in Gateway Manager to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows.

-You can also choose to manually configure data plane nodes on various platforms, including cloud providers.
-See the [data plane node installation options](/konnect/gateway-manager/data-plane-nodes/) for more detail.
+See the [data plane node installation options](/konnect/gateway-manager/data-plane-nodes/) for more information.

 ## Plugins